VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 At its core, Ephys Link is a WebSocket server that is used to communicate between client applications and manipulator platforms.
-The server declares a standardized set of websocket events that clients can call and passes along the appropriate API calls to the specific manipulator platform.
+The server declares a standardized set of websocket events that clients can call to enact platform specific manipulator API calls.
 All events, their inputs, and return values are error checked on the server.

-In code, the server is an asynchronous HTTP server with events declared as `@sio.event`.
+In code, the server is an asynchronous HTTP server with events declared with the `@sio.event` annotation.
 It is also responsible for handling CLI arguments, starting the serial connection to the emergency stop button, and launching the GUI.

 ### 2. The Manipulator Platforms